Today you are You, that is truer than true. There is no one alive who is Youer than You. That’s from Dr. Seuss.

 What makes us all unique is the stuff we are made of.

-In my lonesome, I do not think of how different, or how can I be different to others.
+In my lonesome, I do not think of how different, or how can I be different from others.

 When you desire to become a motivational speaker, an inspirational speaker, or whatever kind of leader, I suggest that you avoid comparing yourself to others.